Table of Contents (collapsible)

 Germination Biology

-Cool moist stratification is required to break seed dormancy.
+Douglas’ dustymaiden seed is considered deeply dormant, and long periods of cold stratification are typically required to break dormancy (Barga et al. 2017; Kildisheva et al. 2019).
 Warm temperatures following stratification encourage germination.
-In laboratory tests, germination (27–30.5%) was greater after 60 or 90 days of cool moist stratification at 36 °F (2 °C) compared to 0 or 30 days (0.5–14%) (Tilley 2013).
+In laboratory tests, germination (27-30.5%) was greater after 60 or 90 days of cool moist stratification at 36 °F (2 °C) compared to 0 or 30 days (0.5-14%) (Tilley 2013).
 In other laboratory tests, cool afterripening resulted in earlier and greater total germination when warm temperatures followed cool moist seed stratification (Leger and Barga 2015).
-Douglas’ dustymaiden seed for these tests came from three populations collected near Reno and Carson City, Nevada and exhibited population differences related to post-stratification incubation temperatures.
+Douglas’ dustymaiden seed for these tests came from three populations collected near Reno and Carson City, Nevada, and exhibited population differences related to post-stratification incubation temperatures.
 For nursery stock production, the USFS Lucky Peak Nursery (LPN) uses a 24-hour cold water soak followed by a 30-day cold moist stratification to release dormancy (P. Winn, USFS LPN, personal communication, July 2017).

 Wildland Seed Yield And Quality